 How much CBD oil should I put in coffee?

 If you have decided to consume cannabidiol and make it yourself, you need to know how to make CBD coffee.
 In this case, it is necessary to consult a doctor to find out how much cannabidiol is required.
 The dosage depends on many factors such as health conditions, weight, age, the concentration of the product, and many more.
-Although the compound is not likely to induce side effects, there are still not comfortable conditions such as diarrhoea and vomiting, for instance.
+Although the compound is not likely to induce side effects, there are still not comfortable conditions such as diarrhea and vomiting, for instance.
 Depending on the purpose, the dosage can be up to 200 mg of cannabidiol, but it is always better to define your own dosage.
 It is also a good idea to buy a pre-made cannabidiol coffee because it is an easier option.